deshtey/ordermanagement/README.md

 *   **Simplified Data Models:** Entity properties and relationships are simplified for the scope of this assessment.

-*   **Error Handling:** Basic error handling is in place, but a production system would require more comprehensive global error handling strategies (e.g., middleware).
+*   **Error Handling:** Basic error handling is in place, but a production system would require more comprehensive global error handling strategies (e.g., serilog).

 *   **Security:** Authentication and authorization mechanisms are not implemented in this version.

-*   **Concurrency:** In-memory repositories use ConcurrentDictionary for basic thread safety, suitable for demonstration purposes.
-More advanced concurrency control might be needed for high-load production scenarios.